1932 Henley by-election

-The 1932 Henley by-election was a parliamentary by-election held on 25 February 1932 for the House of Commons constituency of Henley.
+The 1932 Henley by-election was a parliamentary by-election held on 25 February 1932 for the UK House of Commons constituency of Henley.

 Vacancy

 The seat had become vacant when the Conservative Member of Parliament Robert Henderson died on 16 January 1932.
 He had represented the seat in Parliament since the 1924 general election.

 Electoral history

 Created for the 1885 general election, Henley had been won by the Conservative candidate at every election except for 1906; when it was won by a Liberal.
 Liberal candidate Sir Henry Rew came very close to winning at both the 1922 and 1923 general elections.
 The Labour Party, had only ever run candidates at the two previous elections, 1929 and 1931, finishing in third place on both occasions.
 At the last election, the Conservative victory was comfortable.

 Candidates

 The Liberal challenger was 54 year-old Borlase Matthews.
 He had been the Liberal candidate at the 1931 general election.
 He was an engineer but left engineering to take up farming.
 He was a Member of the Council of the Royal Agricultural Society.
 He was a Member of the Electricity Commissioners Rural Electrification Conference.
 He was Chairman of the Rural Reconstruction Association.
 He was also an author of several books and papers on farming.